Evolutionary game theory: Contests of selfish genes

 At first glance it may appear that the contestants of evolutionary games are the individuals present in each generation who directly participate in the game.
 But individuals live only through one game cycle, and instead it is the strategies that really contest with one another over the duration of these many-generation games.
 So it is ultimately genes that play out a full contest – selfish genes of strategy.
 The contesting genes are present in an individual and to a degree in all of the individual's kin.
 This can sometimes profoundly affect which strategies survive, especially with issues of cooperation and defection.
-William Hamilton, known for his theory of kin selection, explored many of these cases using game-theoretic models.
+W. D. Hamilton known for his theory of kin selection, explored many of these cases using game-theoretic models.
 Kin-related treatment of game contests helps to explain many aspects of the behaviour of social insects, the altruistic behaviour in parent-offspring interactions, mutual protection behaviours, and co-operative care of offspring.
 For such games, Hamilton defined an extended form of fitness – inclusive fitness, which includes an individual's offspring as well as any offspring equivalents found in kin.

 Hamilton went beyond kin relatedness to work with Robert Axelrod, analysing games of co-operation under conditions not involving kin where reciprocal altruism came into play.